42northgroup/42Viral/README.md

 [Documentation](http://the-42viral-project.readthedocs.org)

-A full CMS and blogging platform to provide a scalable and robust "kick start" for projects of any size.
+The goal is to provide scalable and robust "kick start" for projects of any size.
+Provides an out of the box installer, user and privledge management and some common features and libraies that are usefull for secure and robust web development.

 ## Third Party Support